charliey2/spark-docs/docs/Services/clientgui.md

         ```lua
         local ClientGui = shared:GetService("ClientGui")

-        -- Loads the object and returns it, also returns the object to all yielding methods
+        -- Loads the object and returns it, also returns the object
+        -- to all yielding methods
         local mainMenuGui = ClientGui:GetInterface("MainMenu")
         ```

 ### SetCoreGuiEnabled <small>void</small> { #SetCoreGuiEnabled data-toc-label="SetCoreGuiEnabled" }
 Client Only
-{ .flag .client }
+{ .flag .plain }

 | Argument | Type | Required |
 | :---: | :---: | :---: |